jhnbyrn/951-KLR-PAGES/ignition_timing.md

 Here we repeat the same logic as we had with the dwell period above - if the division results in zero, this means the original value was 1 (this is because the division is really a rrc, rotate-right-into-carry).
 This again means that the total count we subtracted from 44 was too big, so we need to signal to the reference sensor routine that it should turn on the coil immediately.
 But in that case we should not include dwell in the counter that the speed sensor routine uses.

 Now we store our final count value into 2C.
 This is essentially a "next counter value" variable.
 The ref sensor int routine will swap this into 2B, the one that the speed sensor actually uses.
+Note that we don't subtract 1 this time as we did in 00B8.
+The reference sensor routine handles this.

 )